mrvasquez2/CrossplayMinecraft/README.md

 Open Command Prompt (CMD) and change to the directory of Phantom file you downloaded.
 Then start the program by typing the "Start Command" as instructed below:
 ### Example:
-If the Phantom file is in the Download folder:
+If the Phantom file is in the Downloads folder:

     cd Downloads
    Start Command

     phantom-FULL_FILE_NAME -bind YOUR_IP -server SERVER_ADDRESS
     See picture below on how to obtain your ip address.
-   SERVER_ADDRESS is available on discord, remember to include the port number. (xxx.xxx.xxx.xxx:Port_Number
+   SERVER_ADDRESS is available on discord, remember to include the port number. (xxx.xxx.xxx.xxx:Port_Number)

    #### !!!Be aware of the filename for phantom, it is different for each OS (Windows, Linux, MacOS)!!!